stennety/mywebsite/_posts/2024-09-16-lazy-loading-in-csharp.md

 ###  Singletons
-First, when it comes the the [_singleton pattern_](https://en.wikipedia.org/wiki/Singleton_pattern), objects (if we're talking in a _OOP_ context, but this goes for other paradigms as well) are often _statically_ allocated.
+First, when it comes the the [_singleton pattern_](https://en.wikipedia.org/wiki/Singleton_pattern), objects (if we're talking in an _OOP_ context, but this goes for other paradigms as well) are often _statically_ allocated.
 This affects us even more, as static objects, often get initialized early on.
 For example in `.NET Framework`  _static_ fields get initialized before the non-static constructor of the class is called.
 This is also the case for other platforms, like `Java`.
 Here an `if` check is usually employed for _lazy loading_:

 ```C#
    class Singleton